 We assign experienced deputies who demonstrate a high aptitude for investigations to our Investigations Division as a permanent assignment.
 Our Violent Crimes Unit focuses on solving cases to include homicide, serious assaults and sex crimes.
 These award-winning detectives also work child abuse cases; an important part of protecting vulnerable communities and holding serious offenders accountable.

 I’ve long said our Jail professionals are our unsung heroes in fighting crime.
 They are knowledgeable about offenders and information gained in Jail is proven to both prevent and solve crime.
 Today, our Jail is too small for our county, forcing us to release some inmates early due to overcrowding.
-I am focused on a justice system master planning process with county leaders which includes expanding our Jail and adding staff.
+I am focused on a strategic facilities planning process with county leaders which includes expanding our Jail and adding staff.

 Traffic safety is a critical part of community safety.
 Reinforced by the good work of patrol deputies, our Traffic Enforcement Team focuses enforcement on our most crash prone roads and intersections.
 They respond to community requests for extra enforcement and work hard for safe roads by arresting almost 1,000 intoxicated drivers every year.
 Their work earned us three of the six most recent Sheriff’s Office “Agency of The Year” awards, presented at the annual Driving Under the Influence of Intoxicants (DUII) Multi-Disciplinary Training Conference of Oregon.